themesberg/flowbite/content/components/clipboard.md

 ## URL shortener input group

+Use this example to copy a shortened URL to the clipboard by clicking on a button with an icon positioned inside the input field and also show a tooltip with a message when the text has been copied.

 {{< example id="clipboard-url-shortener-example" class="flex justify-center items-center h-full" github="components/clipboard.md" show_dark=true iframeHeight="280" javascript=`
 const clipboard = FlowbiteInstances.getInstance('CopyClipboard', 'url-shortener');
 const tooltip = FlowbiteInstances.getInstance('Tooltip', 'tooltip-url-shortener');